Indrit Mavraj: Bari

+Lechia Gdańsk

+On 21 January 2026, Mavraj signed a four-and-a-half-year contract with Polish Ekstraklasa club Lechia Gdańsk.

 International career

 Under-19

 In June 2023, Mavraj becomes part of Kosovo U19 with which he made his debut in a 0–1 away defeat against Albania after coming on as a substitute.
 His competitive debut with Kosovo U19 came on 13 November 2024 after an absence of almost a year in a UEFA Euro 2024 qualifying against Austria after being named in the starting line-up.

 Under-21

 On 30 August 2025, Mavraj received a call-up from Kosovo U21 for the UEFA Euro 2027 qualification matches against Romania and Spain.
 His debut with Kosovo U21 came ten days later in the UEFA Euro 2027 qualification against Spain after being named in the starting line-up.

 Personal life

-Mavraj was born in Switzerland to Kosovo Albanian parents from the village Saradran of Istog.
+Mavraj was born in Switzerland to Albanian parents from the village Saradran of Istog, Kosovo.
 He is the cousin of former Albanian international Mërgim Mavraj.